+Perhaps you create spreadsheets to collect data, track campaigns, or organize weekly assignments.
 But have you ever thought about using spreadsheets to make a calendar?

-Below, we'll go over how to make a calendar in Google Sheets and include some tips that'll help you elevate the design.
-At the end, your calendar will look something like this:
+Below, we'll go over how to make a calendar in Google Sheets, including tips that'll help you elevate the design.
+So, open up Google Sheets and get ready to create your very own calendar.

 How to Make a Calendar in Google Sheets

-Open a new spreadsheet and choose your month.
+- Open a new spreadsheet and choose your month.

-Begin to format your calendar.
+- Begin to format your calendar.

-Use a formula to fill in the days of the week.
+- Use a formula to fill in the days of the week.

-Reformat your calendar if necessary.
+- Reformat your calendar if necessary.

 1. Open a new spreadsheet and choose your month.

-What's great about Google Sheets is that it automatically recognizes dates, so typing in a month, followed by the year in YYYY format will tell Google that you're going to be working with dates.
+What's great about Google Sheets is that it automatically recognizes dates.
+Typing in a month, followed by the year in YYYY format will tell Google that you're going to be working with dates.